kubevault/prometheus-exporter/docs/guides/secret-engines/mysql/csi-driver.md

     appbindings.appcatalog.appscode.com           2018-12-12T06:09:34Z
     ```

-    If you don't see that CRD, then you can partially install this with following command, otherwise skip this command
+   If you don't see that CRD, you can register it via the following command:

     ```console
     kubectl apply -f https://raw.githubusercontent.com/kmodules/custom-resources/master/api/crds/appbinding.yaml